"You can't just throw people at all your problems, dear."

 In Super Mario Sunshine, Piantas in some places will offer to throw you in exchange for a coin, enabling you to reach high places without the Rocket or Hover Nozzles for FLUDD.
 This returns in one galaxy in Super Mario Galaxy 2, but they do it for free instead.

 This is Umaro's best attack in Final Fantasy VI.
-Which party member he grabs and throws is mostly random.
+Which party member he grabs and throws is mostly random, though he tends to prioritize sleeping or confused allies, who will have the status cleared from them.

 In the same game, the Granaldo boss is fond of attacking with this trope.